Configuration

 Below is a description of the various settings in the version section.

 1 | Available agent versions - A list of downloadable versions of the Oxari system agent.
-This displays the specific version of the installer (e.g. Oxari.Agent.Desktop.Setup.1.32.msi) that can be downloaded and installed on client computers. |
+This displays the specific version of the installer (e.g. Oxari.Agent.Desktop.Setup.1.45.msi) that can be downloaded and installed on client computers. |

 2 | Installer - A section where you can select a specific version of the agent that is valid for system users. |

-Agent desktop section - general
+Agent desktop Configuration - section

-1 | User interface -.
+1 | General Section User interface -.

 ![]() |